Compulsory legal research courses

 If you have enrolled in and/or have completed one or more Part III courses (LAW 301, LAW 306, or LAW 316) in 2018 (or prior to 2018), you must also pass LAW 399 in order to complete the LLB/LLB(Hons) or conjoint Law programmes.

-LAW 399 is being offered in three streams in Semester Two 2018:
+LAW 399 is being offered in one stream in Semester One 2019.

 LAW 498 - Advanced Legal Research, Writing and Communication (0 points)